Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 • Extreme climates: Cold winds, dry winter air, or excessive sun exposure.

-• Aging: Natural decline in sebum and lipid production, leading to severely dry skin.
+• Ageing: Natural decline in sebum and lipid production, leading to severely dry skin.

 • Poor nutrition: Diets low in omega fatty acids and antioxidants.